-While we’re sure the course did, as promised, provide a comprehensive introduction to the GDPR, we make no apology for including an exam, and – for those who passed – awarding a GDPR qualification.
+While we’re sure the course did provide a comprehensive introduction to the GDPR, we make no apology for including an exam, and – for those who passed – awarding a GDPR qualification.

 GDPR qualifications in the US

-Although the GDPR is an EU regulation, many businesses in the US will be affected, as it will apply to any organization in the world that processes EU residents’ personal data.
+Although the GDPR is an EU regulation, many businesses in the US are affected, as the rules apply to any organization in the world that processes EU residents’ personal data.

 Its qualifications are certified by gasq, which is fully certificated to the ISO/IEC 17024:2012 standard.
 IBITGQ also reinforces our long-held view that the most valuable IT qualifications are those awarded by independent, international, and accredited examination bodies.

 Qualified professionals will be in demand

 It’s a challenging role to fill, since it requires expertise the practicalities of data protection as well as the requisite knowledge of the legal aspects of the GDPR.

 Organizations struggling to find someone appropriate might be better suited using our GDPR DPO as a service.

 We take the hassle out of finding a DPO, acting as one on your behalf.
 One of our experts will complete the necessary tasks and be available whenever you need advice to help you comply with the Regulation.

 Getting started with the GDPR?